hardyyb2/react-templates/CONTRIBUTING.md

 - Click on the template name you want to use.
 You will be redirected to the template github repo.
 - Checkout to `main` branch and click on **Code** button or **Use this template**
-  (Follow methods according to the button you clicked on ):
+  (Follow below methods according to the button you clicked on ):

   **1**.
 If you clicked on **Use this template** (Preferred) -